j-scoop/book_scooper/README.md

 Set up your virtual environment by running `python -m venv venv` from the project directory

+Activate your virtual environment `venv\Scripts\activate` on Windows or `source venv/bin/activate` on MacOS/Linux.

-activate your virtual environment and install dependencies by running `pip install -r requirements.txt`
+With your virtual environment activated, install dependencies by running `pip install -r requirements.txt`

 Add your url to the 'url' variable in downloader.py `url = "https://www.site.com/your-audiobook-page"`